AzureAD/microsoft-authentication-library-for-js/lib/msal-browser-poc/README.md

         "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --disable-web-security --disable-gpu --user-data-dir=~/chromeTemp
         ```
         - Click next and create a name for the shortcut (i.e. Chrome-no-cors)
-3. You should now have a shortcut for a CORS-disabled Chrome browser and an application registration for a public client with the correct redirect URI registerd and a client secret.
+3. You should now have a shortcut for a CORS-disabled Chrome browser and an application registration for a public client with the correct redirect URI registered and a client secret.
 You can now run the sample!
 When you run the browser shortcut, ensure you run as an administrator.

 ### Run the POC